 (iv) A child with a developmental or physical disability age twenty-six and older who becomes capable of self-support does not regain eligibility if they later become incapable of self-support; and

 (v) The SEBB program with input from the applicable contracted vendor will periodically verify the eligibility of a dependent child with a disability beginning at age twenty-six, but no more frequently than annually after the two-year period following the child's twenty-sixth birthday.
-Verification will require renewed proof of disability and dependence from the subscriber.
+Verification will require renewed proof of disability and dependence from the subscriber by the last day of the month in which the child’s certification is scheduled to end.

 (g) Extended dependent in the legal custody or legal guardianship of the subscriber, the subscriber's spouse, or the subscriber's state registered domestic partner.
 The legal responsibility is demonstrated by a valid court order and the child's official residence with the custodian or guardian.
 Extended dependent child does not include a foster child unless the subscriber, the subscriber's spouse, or the subscriber's state registered domestic partner has assumed a legal obligation for total or partial support in anticipation of adoption.